Joe Bryant Jr.: College career

+Professional career

+Bryant did not get selected in the ensuing 2023 NBA draft.
+In August 2023, he signed his first professional basketball contract, joining the Polish Basketball League (PLK) for Śląsk Wrocław's second-division team.
+Two months later he was called up to Śląsk Wrocław's primary roster, making his debut in the EuroCup with two points and one rebound in eight minutes of action against Cluj-Napoca.

 Personal life

 Bryant's mother Helen Holloway played basketball at Penn State.
 She was named Atlantic 10 Freshman of the Year and helped lead the Nittany Lions to four straight NCAA Tournaments.
 Bryant has a younger sister, Jada.